sassybunsthebun/SassyBuns/content/tos.md

 ### Payments

 I use Vipps and bank transfers for payment.
 I accept payment plans, which will be discussed with each client.
 I will not send any part of the commission unless the final/total payment has been sent.
+I will not begin your work before the final payment has been sent.
-You are able to request a refund at any time, however after materials are purchased, I cannot refund that amount immediately.
-I may require payment plans to do refunds as much of the income goes into buying supplies.
+You are able to request a refund before i buy the materials.
+After that you are not able to recieve a full refund.
 I have the right to refund you if I deem it is needed.
 I will give you full refund if I decide it is necessary and i cannot continue with the commission.

 ### Process